awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/add-visualizations.md

    You can now rename the dashboard, or add, remove, or modify visualizations\.

-1. <a name="dashboard-save-changes"></a>When you finish editing the dashboard, choose **Save dashboard** to save your changes\.
+1. <a name="dashboard-save-changes"></a>After you finish editing the dashboard, choose **Save dashboard** to save your changes\.
 The dashboard editor closes\.
-If you try to close a dashboard that has unsaved changes, you'll be prompted to save them\.
+If you try to close a dashboard that has unsaved changes, you're prompted to save them\.

 ## Dragging a property to a dashboard<a name="dragging-properties-to-dashboards"></a>